-Depending on the industry that your business lands in, you may have a need for refrigeration on a commercial scale.
+Depending on the industry that your business lands in, you may have a need for commercial refrigeration scale.
 The most common industry that uses a lot of refrigeration is restaurants.
-Today, we’re going to take a look at the various types of refrigeration solutions you can implement to meet the needs of your business.
+Today, we're going to take a look at the various types of commercial refrigeration solutions you can implement to meet the needs of your business.

 Bar Refrigeration Units

 While these are commonly used in the restaurant and bar industry, they can be utilized in a number of different industries to serve the same cooling purpose.
 These units tend to have a large capacity to store many different beverages in one central location.
 Most models you'll find will have a front ventilation system and be enclosed in glass doors, for easy viewing into the unit.
 These commercial refrigeration units come with a variety of different insets so that you can cool an array of materials.
 From beverages to glassware, they're extremely convenient to have around.

 Under Counter Refrigeration Units

 These are easily used in businesses where there is a small need for refrigeration.
 The most common is going to be convenience stores.
 These are typically found under the counter and supply a small amount of space to keep beverages, food, and condiments cold.
 These are ideal units for spaces like lounges and other areas where you may need some refrigeration without taking up a lot of space.

 Very common in the bar, restaurant, and other commercial food sectors, the walk-in cooler is one unit that many typically think of when talking about refrigeration on the commercial level.
 These coolers allow for a lot of storage space to keep food, beverages, and glassware cool.
 Realize that these are more complex systems that will require walk-in cooler repairs from time to time that will need to be handled by an experienced HVAC company.